-Because public sector organizations are subject to a number of outside influences beyond their control, this process is to be repeated to evaluate the effectiveness of strategies.
+Because public sector organizations are subject to several outside influences beyond their control, this process is to be repeated to evaluate the effectiveness of strategies.
 (Reference: Schacter, 2007.)

-While the strategic plan document has certain uses (documenting decisions and as a communication tool, for example), it is not an end in itself.
-The most valuable part of the agency's plan is the periodic process of confirming goals, assessing progress toward an outcome, evaluating what is effective and what is not, and adjusting strategies to improve performance.
+While the strategic plan document has certain uses (documenting decisions and as a communication tool, for example), the most valuable part of the agency's plan is the periodic process of confirming goals, assessing progress toward an outcome, evaluating what is effective and what is not, and adjusting strategies to improve performance.